The Online Compass Museum displays its own collection of some 100

 him while advancing.
 The other team members follow him holding a

 buddy line.
-The system designed by Franz Rothbrust and built by the
+A new system designed by Franz Rothbrust and built by the

 German compass manufacturer LUDOLPH (